 You won’t need to get a prescription from your doctor to avoid harmful PBDEs if you choose a natural latex mattress.
 Joma wool is also very breathable, allowing you to sleep cooler at night.
 What’s more is 100% natural latex is hypoallergenic, dust mite resistant, and antimicrobial.

-Whether your priority is to buy a mattress that’s comfortable, green, or one that’s chemical-free, you’ll never have to settle when you choose the Botanical Bliss latex mattress by PlushBeds.
+Whether your priority is to buy a latex mattress that’s comfortable, green, or one that’s chemical-free, you’ll never have to settle when you choose the Botanical Bliss latex mattress by PlushBeds.

-This mattress offers all the support, comfort, and earth-friendliness you can hope to find in a mattress with one more added benefit — the 25-year natural latex warranty.
+This latex mattress offers all the support, comfort, and earth-friendliness you can hope to find in a mattress with one more added benefit — the 25-year natural latex warranty.
 Traditional mattresses last five to seven years on average before landing in local landfills.
 Natural latex mattresses occupy far less landfill space than those other types of mattresses (and they even biodegrade)!

 Link to Us!